Austin Watson: Early life

 Austin Watson was born January 13, 1992, in Ann Arbor, Michigan, where he was raised by his father and mother, Mike and Mary Watson.
 He is the oldest of ten children, nine boys and one girl.
-He went to school one year at Detroit Catholic Central High School, and one year at Father Gabriel Richard High School before he was drafted into the OHL, where he attended St. Anne's High School, and after being traded to Peterborough, finishing high school there.
-Watson played for the high school golf team at Father Gabriel Richard, where they went to state finals.
+He went to school one year at Detroit Catholic Central High School, and one year at Father Gabriel Richard High School before he was drafted into the Ontario Hockey League (OHL), where he attended St. Anne's High School, and after being traded to Peterborough, finishing high school there.
+Watson played for the high school golf team at Father Gabriel Richard, where they went to the state finals.